HDFGroup/hdf5/doc/vfd-swmr-user-guide.md

 An application may want to use VFD SWMR to create, read, or write a virtual dataset.
 Unfortunately, VDS does not work properly with VFD SWMR at this time.
-In this section, we describe some workarounds that can be used with great care to make VDS and VFD SWMR operate simultaneously.
+In this section, we describe some workarounds that can be used with great care to make VDS and VFD SWMR cooperate.

 A virtual dataset, when it is read or written, will open files on an application's behalf in order to access the source datasets